ESCOMP/CTSM/doc/source/tech_note/Plant_Hydraulic_Stress/CLM50_Tech_Note_Plant_Hydraulic_Stress.rst

 :math:`p50_{1}` = water potential at 50% loss of conductance (mmH2O)

 :math:`c_{k}` = vulnerability curve shape-fitting parameter (-)

+There is one root-to-stem flux.
+This represents a flux from the root collar to the upper branch reaches.
+The water flux from root-to-stem is the product of the segment conductance, the conducting area basis, and the water potential gradient from root to stem.
+Root-to-stem conductance is defined as the maximum conductance multiplied by the percent of maximum conductance, as calculated by the sigmoidal vulnerability curve (two parameters).
+The maximum conductance is defined as the maximum root-to-stem conductivity per unit stem area (PFT parameter) divided by the length of the conducting path, which is taken to be the vegetation height.
+The area basis is the stem area index.
+The gradient in water potential is the difference between the root water potential and the stem water potential less the difference in gravitational potential.

 .. math::
    :label: 11.7)